kKavlak/DinoHop/README.md

 # DinoHop
-A GLUT Library re-creation of Google Chrome's "Dinosaur Game"
+A GLUT & OpenGL re-creation of Google Chrome's "Dinosaur Game"